trungvuh/Jumping-Corgi/proposal.md

-# Jumping Corgi
+# Jumping Shiba

 ## Background and Overview:

-Jumping Corgi is a minigame where user will control 2 Corgis, trying to grab "energy" items (i.e. bones, cakes, sausages, etc.) to keep their health bar from depreciated.
+Jumping Shiba is a minigame where user will control 2 Shibas, trying to grab "energy" items (i.e. bones, cakes, sausages, etc.) to keep their health bar from depreciated.

 Game play is fairly simple:

-  * Game starts with 1 Corgi on the top standing bar, while the other one staying down at the seesaw.
+  * Game starts with 1 Shiba on the top standing bar, while the other one staying down at the seesaw.
-  * User will control 1 Corgi at a time, using mouse movement.
+  * User will control 1 Shiba at a time, using mouse movement.
-  * User can toggle between Corgis, using defined key (tab?)
+  * User can toggle between Shibas, using defined key (tab?)
   * Energy items will appear randomly from either side of the screen, moving horizontally and disappear into the other side.
-  * When ready to grab energy items, user will perform a click (or press spacebar) and the top Corgi will jump down.
-Landing on the seesaw will result in the other Corgi jumping back up, landing on the top standing bar.
+  * When ready to grab energy items, user will perform a click (or press spacebar) and the top Shiba will jump down.
+Landing on the seesaw will result in the other Shiba jumping back up, landing on the top standing bar.
-  * Note: when the top Corgi lands on the seesaw, user will gain instant control over the other (jumping-up) Corgi.
+  * Note: when the top Shiba lands on the seesaw, user will gain instant control over the other (jumping-up) Shiba.
-  * Any energy item grabbed during the jumping up and down process, will contribute to Corgis team health bar, as well as the overall score.
+  * Any energy item grabbed during the jumping up and down process, will contribute to Shibas team health bar, as well as the overall score.
   * The health bar will deplete over time.
   * Bonus items (optional): full health bar energy, double speed, etc.